ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 In this section we provide an empirical comparison of the developed LM query tool with two other well known tools, namely [SRILM](http://www.speech.sri.com/projects/srilm/) and [KenLM](https://kheafield.com/code/kenlm/), both of which provide language model implementations that can be queried.
 The additional information on the compared tools is to be found in [Appendix Tests](#appendix-tests)

 ###Test set-up
 The main target of this experimental comparison is to evaluate memory consumption and query times of the implemented tries.
-For doing that we do not rely on the time and memory statis- tics reported by the tools but rather, for the sake of uniform and independent opinion, rely on the Linux standard time utility available in the `zsh` Linux shell.
+For doing that we do not rely on the time and memory statistics reported by the tools but rather, for the sake of uniform and independent opinion, rely on the Linux standard time utility available in the `zsh` Linux shell.
 The latter provides system- measured statistics about the program run.
 We choose to measure:

 * **MRSS** - the maximum resident memory usage of the program
 * **CPU time** - the CPU time in seconds